 4. Ripon Cathedral

 Ripon Cathedral is one of the most impressive you’ll find in Yorkshire, and best of all it’s free to visit.
-From its West Front, built in the 1220s, to the East Front constructed during the 16th century, it’s a mismatch of Anglo-Saxon and Gothic styles which make it one of the more unique attractions of its kind.
+From its West Front, built in the 1220s, to the East Front constructed during the 16th century, it’s a mismatch of Anglo-Saxon and Gothic styles which make it a unique attraction.
 You can explore within, taking in the stunning stained glass windows and impressive architecture – look out for free concerts or attend one of the regular services too.

 Ripon Cathedral, Liberty Court House, Minster Road, Ripon, North Yorkshire, HG4 1QS.